 Since July 2008 Brant has served as Chairman of the Statewide Interoperability Executive Council (SIEC), which is responsible for providing governance of the Louisiana Wireless Information Network (LWIN), one of the nation’s first statewide digital 700 MHz radio systems.
 Today LWIN is the largest digital radio system providing voice communications to over 67,000 users across the State.
 In 2010 in response to the BP Oil Spill, Brant let the efforts to coordinate and provide the U.S. Coast Guard mission critical voice communications by establishing GulfWIN, which involved providing hardware and software connections between stand alone radio systems in Louisiana, Mississippi, Orange Beach, Alabama and five separate systems in Texas.
 GulfWIN allowed first responders responsible for mitigating the impact of the BP Oil Spill to have seamless voice communications from Corpus Christie, Texas to Pensacola, Florida.
 In 2011, Brant was selected as a member of the Federal Communications Commission’s Public Safety Advisory Committee for the Emergency Response Interoperability Committee in which he assisted in developing technical specifications for the eventual nationwide build out of a broadband network.
 Brant also serves as a board member for LSU’s Gulf Coast Center for Evacuation and Transportation Resiliency.

-Brant has been a member of the Louisiana National Guard since 1989.
+Brant has been a member of the Louisiana National Guard since 1989 and has recently transferred to the U.S. Army Reserves.
 He is a recipient of the Bronze Star and a veteran of Operation Iraqi Freedom where he commanded an Infantry company in Baghdad, Iraq.
-Brant is currently a Major assigned to the J-6 in the Louisiana National Guard’s Joint Forces Headquarters.
+Brant is currently a Lieutenant Colonel assigned to the U.S. Department of Homeland Security, National Cybersecurity and Communication Integration Center.

 He is married to the former Maria Schneider and they have three children, Megan, Davis and Claire.
 The Mitchells reside in Baton Rouge, Louisiana.